openxla/stablehlo/docs/spec_draft.md

 For example, for `flattened_id_groups = [[0, 1, 2, 3], [4, 5, 6, 7]]`,
 `num_replicas = 4` and `num_partitions = 2`, `flattened_ids` will produce
 `[[(0, 0), (0, 1), (1, 0), (1, 1)], [(2, 0), (2, 1), (3, 0), (3, 1)]]`.

-### Streaming communication

-Every StableHLO process has access to two streaming interfaces:
-  * **Infeed** that can be read from.
-  * **Outfeed** that can be written to.

-Unlike channels, which are used to communicate between processes and therefore have processes at both of their ends, infeeds and outfeeds have their other end implementation-defined.

-Further formalization, e.g. how streaming communication influences execution order and what kind of synchronization is introduced by it, is TBD.

 ## Errors